marcoguerri/marcoguerri.github.io/_posts/2022-02-13-android-home-banking.markdown

 <img src="/img/android-reversing/aes-encrypt.png" alt=""/>
 </p>

 We have already seen in the previous section how AES key is generated.
-The plaintext [] is derived from bytes `[16:24]` of the input data, which are tranformed as follows:
+The ciphertext is generated from bytes `[16:24]` of the input data [28], which are tranformed as follows:
-* Input data `[16:24]` is copied into the upper half of  an array of 16 null bytes
-* The array is XOR-ed with the same constants we have encountered for AES key derivation
+* Input data `[16:24]` is XOR-ed [30] with the same constants [31] we have encountered for AES key derivation
-* An increasing counter is copied in the bottom 8 bytes of the XOR-ed value
+* An increasing counter [33] is copied in upper 8 bytes of the XOR-ed value

 As an example, consider the following QR code:
 ```